dortania/OpenCore-Install-Guide/extras/virtualbox.md

 ## Download the Installation Media

-You can use [macrecovery](https://github.com/acidanthera/OpenCorePkg/tree/master/Utilities/macrecovery) (see this [guide](../installer-guide/winblows-install.md#downloading-macos)) to optain the basesystem.dmg file.
+You can use [macrecovery](https://github.com/acidanthera/OpenCorePkg/tree/master/Utilities/macrecovery) (see this [guide](../installer-guide/winblows-install.md#downloading-macos)) to obtain the basesystem.dmg file.

 ## Converting Installation Media